engage-so/engage-so.github.io/views/docs/sdks/javascript.md

 - `device_token`
 - `device_platform` (android or ios)

 If you need to update any of the properties, you can call `identify` with the property set to the new value.
-If you want to update `email` this way, the new email should not have been "identified" with a different user id.
-Email update also only works when you use the `secret` parameter to initialise the SDK.
+If you need to update `email`, you need to use the `secret` parameter to initialise the SDK.
 Update is not allowed for client side integration.
 (Remember, only use your secret key in server side integrations).

 > `number` must include international dialing code without the +.
 Valid examples are 15555551234 and 2348166877840